dimitri-yatsenko/datajoint-book/book/02-concepts.md

 DataJoint adheres to the classic ACID consistency model, leveraging serializable transactions or the master-part relationship, detailed further in the "Transactions" section.

-## Database Management System (DBMS)?

-A Database Management System (DBMS) serves as the core engine that powers a database.
-It defines and enforces the structure of the data, ensuring that the organization’s rules are consistently applied.
-A DBMS manages data storage, manipulation, and querying, while also safeguarding the data’s structure and integrity, particularly in environments with multiple concurrent users.

-Consider an airline's database for flight schedules and ticket bookings.
-The airline must adhere to several key rules:

-* A seat cannot be double-booked.
-* Reservations are confirmed only after all details are verified and payment is processed.

-A robust DBMS enforces such rules reliably, ensuring smooth operations.

-Databases are dynamic, with data continuously updated by both users and systems.
-Even in the face of disruptions like power outages, errors, or cyberattacks, the DBMS should ensure that the system recovers quickly and returns to a stable state.
-For users, the database should function seamlessly, allowing actions to be performed without interference from others working on the system simultaneously.

 ## Data Queries

 *Data repositories* are a broad category within data management systems, primarily designed to deposit and fetch data.